 Not all students will be amenable to strategies to discourage plagiarism (Whitley and Keith-Spiegel, 2002) as some students intentionally cheat.

-The online plagiarism detection tool Turnitin can be accessed through UTSOnline.
 The instructor can nominate for students to have access to their own originality reports and allow resubmission of assignments.
 A completed report is usually in your class assignment inbox within 5 minutes.
 It is then up to the lecturers to determine for themselves whether any copied materials are plagiarised.

 The use of online plagiarism detection software allows you to collect the evidence required by your Subject Coordinator and Responsible Academic Officer.
 Alternative means of collecting the extent to which the work submitted is a verbatim copy of another work and the level of acknowledgement of the work of others are: